 Once an organization defines and understands its challenge, an action plan is put together.
-The plan lays down all the intervention measures that are appropriate for the problem at hand.
-Usually, the measures include training seminars, workshops, team building, radical changes, as well as changing teams.
+The plan lays down all the intervention measures that are considered appropriate for the problem at hand.
+Usually, the measures include such things as training seminars, workshops, team building, and changing the makeup or structure of teams.
 Additionally, measurable objectives, which define the expected results, form an integral part of the overall plan.

 4. Intervention and implementation

 Once a plan is in place, the intervention phase commences.
-Since the organization development process is complicated, implementation processes follow suit.
+Since the organizational development process is complicated, implementation processes are a key element of the model.
 As an example, if training classes are preferred over other methods, test results will form the basis upon which the training process is evaluated.
-The objective at this point is to ensure the required changes takes place.
+The objective at this point is to ensure the required changes take place.
 If that is not the case, feedback is assessed and used to bring about the required change.